 The Councils have responsibility for management of waste in their respective local government areas and have a general commitment to minimising disposal of waste to landfill.
-The Councils wish to explore solutions for the processing of organic waste which may benefit their communities.
+The Councils wish to explore alternative waste treatment solutions for Residual Waste which may benefit their communities.